DingoOz/turtlebot3_ws/README.md

 # Building

-Do not have setuptools installed on your machine, or this will fail to build uninstall via:
+Make sure that you do not have setuptools installed on your machine, or this will fail to build uninstall via:
 ```
 pip3 uninstall setuptools